RSA-1977/crispy-succotash/Pi-AutoSetup/README.md

-# Pi-AutoSetup is a free and open source easy setup tool for Raspberry Pi
+# Pi-AutoSetup is an easy setup tool for Raspberry Pi
 -----------------------------------------------------------------------------------
 ## Pi Setup AutoInstaller has three different installers: